gbmhunter/blog/content/electronics/components/ir-devices/_index.md

 Popular brands include Zmotion, Parallax, Panasonic.

-## Emissivties
+## Emissivities

-The emissivity of a material is it's relative ability of it's surface to emit enegy as radiation.
+The emissivity of a material is it's relative ability of it's surface to emit energy as radiation.
 Bulky, dull materials usually have high emissivity (0.98), while shiny object have low emissivity (0.02).

 The following table lists emissivities of common materials (source of this data was a manual for an IR range thermometer, 700-EN-00):